Omni Calculator logo

 Gas price increase

-Gas prices are not stable and they tend to fluctuate over time.
-These variations may be driven by many different factors e.g. consumer fears over refining capacity.
-There are also economic factors, for example, non-stable geopolitical situation (especially near oil-producing nations) or the risk of an oil-supply interruption.
+Gas prices are not stable and tend to fluctuate over time.
+These variations may be driven by many different factors, e.g., consumer fears over refining capacity.
+There are also economic factors, for example, a non-stable geopolitical situation (especially near oil-producing nations) or the risk of an oil-supply interruption.

 To illustrate this principle, let's go back in time to 2005 when Hurricane Katrina hit much of the refining capacity along the Gulf Coast.
 Many refineries had to be closed, which caused a decrease in oil supply and, automatically, a high increase in gas prices.
-That year has begun with the average monthly gas price at $2.27 and finished at $2.76 but within the general upward trend.
-In September, there was a peak up to $3.47 due to fears about the gasoline supply - this is the first time in history when gas prices exceeded the $3 threshold.
+That year began with the average monthly gas price at $2.27 and finished at $2.76 but within the general upward trend.
+In September, there was a peak of up to $3.47 due to fears about the gasoline supply — this is the first time in history that gas prices exceeded the $3 threshold.

-Even though the supply has met the demand shortly after, gasoline suppliers weren't inclined to lower the prices, as their customers got used to new prices.
+Even though the supply met the demand shortly after, gasoline suppliers weren't inclined to lower the prices as their customers got used to new prices.
 As a result, the price of gasoline has been kept high since the hurricane.

 Gas price today